Unified Locomotion Transformer with Simultaneous Sim-to-Real Transfer for Quadrupeds: Experiments and Results

 \item \textbf{CENet.} Implementation of an auto-encoder model from DreamWaQ~\cite{nahrendra2023dreamwaq} with VAE loss for the next observation, base velocity and latent space estimation with asymmetric actor-critic architecture.

-\item \textbf{PPO.} We use vanilla PPO~\cite{schulman2017proximal} to train \methodname{} solely on proprioceptive observation and RL loss, which is equivalent to an action mixer ratio of $\alpha=0$, and with the teacher head and other loss modules disabled.
+\item \textbf{PPO.} We use vanilla PPO~\cite{schulman2017proximal} to train \methodname{} solely on proprioceptive observation and RL loss, which is equivalent to an action mixer ratio of $\alpha=0$, and with the teacher head and other loss modules disabled, resulting in a student-only training.

 \end{itemize}